-"Blue gold" you know?
+Have you ever heard of "blue gold"?
 It is this little plant that charms you with its luminous blue and bewitching fragrance and known since antiquity for its medicinal properties.
 To discover these large expanses of lavender you will take the Nice road from Digne les Bains then cross the small villages of Mézel, Estoublon or Bras d'Asse to the Valensole plateau.
 You won't be able to resist the urge to stop to immortalize the violet touches in the middle of the wheat fields and then this fragrant sea that stretches out as far as the eye can see.

 The real history of lavender begins at the beginning of the XNUMXth century, when it only existed in the wild and was harvested by shepherds and peasants.
-Today, it is the cultivation of lavandin which dominates, resulting from a cross between officinal lavender and aspic.
-Hybridization thus made it possible to develop the culture of this “blue strand” around the middle of the XNUMXth century, in the face of growing demand from perfumers in Grasse.
+Today, it is the cultivation of lavandin which dominates, resulting from a cross between medicinal lavender and aspic.
+Hybridization thus made it possible to develop the culture of this “blue strand” around the middle of the XNUMXth century, because of a growing demand from perfumers in Grasse.

 Don't hesitate to let yourself be told its story through a sound and light tour at Lavender Museum located in the center of Digne les Bains.